phaserjs/phaser/v3/dev-guide/README.md

 1. `Game.step` is called, which calls ...
 2. `Game.mainloop.step` which checks frame rate, updates delta values, etc
 3. This calls `State.sys.begin` once for all _active_ States
-4. While the frame delta is within range it calls `State.sys.update`
+4. This iterates all `State.children`, and calls `preUpdate` if they exist
-5. This iterates all `State.children`, and calls `update` if they exist
+5. While the frame delta is within range it calls `State.sys.update`
 6. It then calls `State.update` (dev level callback)
 7. When the loop exits (because the frameDelta is > the step size) it ..
 8. `Renderer.preRender` which resets the canvas, cls, then ...